websteris/cisco-update/README.md

 # Cisco bulk command script - web0 2014

+This is kind of reinventing the wheel here and there are likely several better utilities for this.
+It started out a basic expect script to login to a device and eventually became more complicated.

  This can be used with a bash loop to apply updates to a list of devices See webster for lots of examples of how this can and has been used